 Photo by Krzysztof Marek Wlodarczyk, used under a CC license

 Although Dr Davy was proud of his motor car, he was not very adept at driving it.
-In December 1904 an unfortunate man of Chinese background sued Dr Davy for £100 for injuries sustained when Dr Davy ran over him.
+In December 1904 Dr Davy ran over an unfortunate man of Chinese background.
+Fortunately the man wasn’t badly hurt, but he sued Dr Davy for £100 for injuries sustained.
 The court dismissed the claim.

 In November 1905 Dr Davy appeared in court charged with obstructing the traffic.
 He had parked the car in front of the town hall in order to go inside to vote, and had ignored a request by a traffic inspector to move it.
 He argued in court that, having stopped the car, he couldn’t restart it.